zainab-15/BlogHub/README.md

  This is a real-time, full-stack project with over 50+ blogs already uploaded and live!

 ## Features
-•	 Full-Stack Functionality: Combines frontend UI with a real-time Firebase backend.
+•	 Full-Stack Functionality: Combines frontend UI with a real-time Firebase backend. \n
 •	Real-Time Updates: Posts update instantly using Firestore listeners.
 •	User Authentication: Secure sign-up, login, and logout with Firebase Auth.
 •	Post Management: Create, update, and delete blog posts.